buildingSMART/BCF-API/README.md

 - If no comments are linked to the viewpoint, return audit information of the issue

-is not supported in older BCF versions.
-When

 **Example Response**

     Response Code: 200 - OK